 Enough with the doom and gloom already, am I right?
 You don’t want to hear about RFP response challenges, because you see them every day.
 I bet you want to know how you can beat some of those challenges and move on with your life.
 So, here we go…

 Since you and I both work at SaaS companies, I’ll shoot straight with you.
 You don’t necessarily need RFP software.
-You can survive without it, but you’ll be surviving rather than succeeding when your answer library is a spreadsheet instead of a system.
+You can survive without it, but you’ll be surviving rather than succeeding when your Content Library is a spreadsheet instead of a system.

 You don’t need to drive your car to get to work.
 But you also don’t want to spend two hours on public transportation when you could get there in 25 minutes.
 This is how RFP software works.
 It makes life easier.